CurveDocs/curve-docs/docs/curve_dao/liquidity-gauge-and-minting-crv/evm-sidechains/overview.md

 # **RootLiquidityGaugeFactory**
-`RootLiquidityGaugeFactory` is a Factory contract to deploy gauges and create Root- and ChildGauges.
-Emissions are transmitted by calling `transmit_emissions(_gauge: address)` function by inputting the RootLiquidityGauge address.
+`RootLiquidityGaugeFactory` is a factory contract designed to create both Root- and ChildGauges.
+Allocated emissions are transmitted by calling the `transmit_emissions(_gauge: address)` function and inputting the address of the `RootLiquidityGauge`.
+It also serves as a proxy for all deployed RootChainGauges.